Sandra Bullock: Worldwide recognition (1996–2007)

 In A Time to Kill (1996), a legal drama based on John Grisham's 1989 novel of the same name, Bullock portrayed a member of the defense team in the trial for the murder of two men who raped a young girl, opposite Samuel L. Jackson, Matthew McConaughey and Kevin Spacey.
-She received a MTV Movie Award nomination for Best Female Performance.
+She received an MTV Movie Award nomination for Best Female Performance.
 She subsequently received $11 million for Speed 2: Cruise Control (1997), which she agreed to star in for financial backing for her next project, Hope Floats (1998).
 Unlike the original film, Speed 2 was a critical and commercial flop that she later disparaged.
 In Hope Floats, she starred as an unassuming housewife whose life is disrupted when her husband (played by Michael Paré) reveals his infidelity to her on a talk show.
 Critic James Berardinelli remarked that her "undisputed strength lies in a blend of light drama and comedy".
 That film was a commercial success, grossing $81.4 million worldwide.

 Bullock starred in the comedy Practical Magic (1998) alongside Nicole Kidman as two witch sisters who face a curse which threatens to prevent them ever finding lasting love.
 While the film opened atop the chart on its North American opening weekend, it flopped at the box office.
 That year, she voiced Miriam in the DreamWorks Animation film The Prince of Egypt and wrote, produced, and directed the short film Making Sandwiches.
 She next played a free-spirited drifter who begins to talk to a writer (Ben Affleck) in the romantic comedy Forces of Nature (1999), on which Boxoffice Magazine remarked: "The combination of Affleck's deadpan by-the-book persona with the spontaneity of Bullock's character sparks with convincing chemistry."
 Forces of Nature made $93 million worldwide.
 Bullock took on the role of an FBI agent who must go undercover as a beauty pageant contestant in the comedy Miss Congeniality (2000), which became another financial success, with a global gross of $212 million.
-It earned her a second Golden Globe Award nomination for Best Actress – Motion Picture Musical or Comedy.
+It earned her a second nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 In 28 Days (also 2000), a dramedy directed by Betty Thomas, Bullock starred as a newspaper columnist obliged to enter a rehabilitation program for alcoholism.